 - The manner in which a learning method affects brain wave patterns

 - Technology that helps a person with disabilities be more self-sufficient

 - A process for making food more nutritious

 - A test for measuring the durability of textiles

 - Changes in skeletal tissue that occur between birth and adulthood

 - For additional ideas, see lists of undergraduate majors and graduate programs in the College of Human Sciences.

 For the scholarship, exhibits are judged on creativity of the idea/application, accuracy and completeness of information, clarity of purpose and information, and effectiveness or dramatic impact of the project.

-These tuition scholarships are disbursed to students in two equal payments ($1250 each semester) in the first two semesters that they are enrolled in a program of study administered by the ISU College of Human Sciences.
-In the event that a winner does not enroll in an ISU CHS program, the monies are not disbursed.
+These tuition scholarships are disbursed to students in two equal payments ($1,250 each semester) in the first two semesters that they are enrolled in a program of study administered by the Iowa State College of Human Sciences.
+In the event that a winner does not enroll in a CHS program, the funds will not be disbursed.